Max Muscle: Early career (1992–1993)

 After a career as a bodybuilder, Czawlytko began training to become a professional wrestler.
 Following his training, Czawlytko adopted the ring name The Brute and began competing as part of a tag team called The Skull Crushers alongside Bryan Carreiro, who performed under the ring name The Beast.
-He wrestled as Big Bad John in Global Wrestling Federation in Texas.

 World Championship Wrestling (1993–1997)

 In 1993, Czawlytko signed a contract with World Championship Wrestling.
 He was sent to the WCW Power Plant for seasoning.
 Later in the year, he debuted on WCW television under the name Big Bad John, making appearances on the promotion's secondary television shows Saturday Night, Main Event, and Pro.
 In 1995, he was repackaged as a heel under the ring name Max Muscle and became Diamond Dallas Page's bodyguard, where he consistently helped Page cheat in arm wrestling contests.
 However, Muscle's alliance with Page ended by 1996, as Muscle broke away from Page and briefly turned face.
 However, this was short-lived, as Muscle joined the Dungeon of Doom later on in the year under the ring name Maxx, reverting into a heel in the process.
-While a member of the Dungeon, Maxx wrestled and lost to Page on the March 17, 1997 episode of Saturday Night and then again on the March 19 episode of Nitro.
+While a member of the Dungeon, Maxx wrestled and lost to Page on the March 15, 1997 episode of Saturday Night and then again on the March 17 episode of Nitro.